Go to the list of all blogs

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating strong sales and a profitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
-HCA’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
+HCA’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 Notable companies